lolepls/infineon-psoc4-ai-written-digits-recognition/README.md

 ## Hardware setup

-Connect the PSoCPSoC&trade; 4 SMAX board to the CAPSENSE&trade; sensing expansion board by using the ribbon cable included in the package.
+Connect the PSoC&trade; 4 SMAX board to the CAPSENSE&trade; sensing expansion board by using the ribbon cable included in the package.
 Use the 40-pin connector on the CAPSENSE&trade; sensing expansion board called "TOUCHPAD FLEX CONNECTOR" as shown in figure:

 ![Connection ](Written-Digits-Recognition-PSoC4/img/connected_board.jpeg)